 In 2011 New Zealand ended a long wait to win the Rugby World Cup.
 The New Zealand team is often favourite to win each world cup, but often fails to do so.
 This blog looks at the culture that their management team developed and considers if any of it can be applied in schools.

-Capitalise on Key Turning Points – Their coach, Graham Henry, talks about the importance of learning from past mistakes and failure (growth mindset anyone?!).
-These moments provide opportunities to crystallise your personal philosophies.
+Capitalise on Key Turning Points – Their coach, Graham Henry, talks about the importance of learning from past mistakes and failure (growth mindset, anyone?).
+These moments provide opportunities to crystalise your personal philosophies.

 Flexible and Evolving Mindset – Henry stresses that it is important to be flexible, so that your approach best fits the needs of the situation.
-He says, "I’ve been coaching for 37 years … [When I started] I was very directive as a coach … pretty authoritarian.
+He says: "I’ve been coaching for 37 years … [When I started] I was very directive as a coach … pretty authoritarian.
 But now it’s … a group of people trying to do something together, rather than a group of coaches and a group of players ...
 I think that’s evolved naturally … If you didn’t change [as a coach], you were history."
-There is clearly a thin line between having a clear vision and sticking stubbornly to an idea that isn't working.
+There is evidently a thin line between having a clear vision and sticking stubbornly to an idea that isn't working.
 Find out more about how to develop a growth mindset in schools here.

 Dual Management – Both coaches and players are expected to be leaders.
 Henry stated that “It was the philosophy to give the players ownership … and to dual-manage the All Blacks with a group of players, and a group of oldies (coaches)."